msawczyn/EFDesigner2022/README.md

 ### Change Log
 [4.2.6](https://github.com/msawczyn/EFDesigner2022/releases/download/v4.2.6/Sawczyn.EFDesigner.EFModel.DslPackage.vsix)
    - Fixes issue when generating code for properties that have a default enumeration value.
 Thanks to @equipatuequipo for [the pull request](https://github.com/msawczyn/EFDesigner2022/pull/72).
+   - Association classes are back, but only for cases where each side of the many-to-many bidirectional association has a single identity property.
+   - Support for per-entity inheritance in EF7

 [4.2.5](https://github.com/msawczyn/EFDesigner2022/releases/download/v4.2.5/Sawczyn.EFDesigner.EFModel.DslPackage.vsix)
    - Adds missing XML documentation for public and protected members